Last updated on July 10, 2025

 Some exceptions:

 • Commander's Sphere rides that gray area where it's either an auto-include or a card you won’t even consider.
 At best it’s three mana for some colored mana and card draw.
 At worst it’s three mana for a card, or it comes in too late to matter much.
-I tend to run it, but I also don’t feel bad if I remove it after playing the deck for a bit.
+I tend to run it, but I also don’t feel bad if I remove it after I play the deck for a bit.

 How Many Mana Rocks is Too Many?